port-labs/helm-charts/charts/port-ocean/README.md

 # Port Ocean

-Port K8s Exporter allows to list, watch and export K8s objects to Port entities of existing blueprints.
+Port Ocean chart allow you to deploy Port intergations that were developed with [Port Ocean Framewok](https://github.com/port-labs/port-ocean.git) .

 ## Introduction